 - Are there any changes that God might be calling you to make in your life in the next year to help you experience a closer walk with Jesus?

-- There might have been more three “wise men;” the Bible doesn’t give us a number and we often guess it was three because today’s passage mentions three gifts: gold, frankincense, and myrrh (one gift in each guy’s hand in the classic nativity scene).
+- There might have been more three “wise men.”
+The Bible doesn’t give us a number, but we often guess it was three because today’s passage mentions three gifts: gold, frankincense, and myrrh (one gift in each guy’s hand in the classic nativity scene).
 Also, notice that these magi visit Joseph, Mary, and “the young child” Jesus in a house, not the stables of the inn.
 It appears that a few months have passed since Jesus was a baby lying in a manger.
 He is now sweet little toddler Jesus!

 - It is interesting and sad to note that the religious leaders of Israel knew the prophecies about Jesus better than the magi, yet they would not travel the short distance to Bethlehem themselves.
 Look at the irony.
 These foreign magi were willing to journey hundreds of miles from their homeland to simply follow a supernatural star and meet another nation’s ruler, while these Jewish experts in the law would not go six miles to see their own King.
 We sometimes see non-church attending students who are brand-new to our Christian school and the gospel become more excited about loving and serving Jesus than others who have been around the things of God all their lives.
 Worship has always been a matter of heartfelt devotion to God, not just time spent in physical closeness to His people and His Word.